radext-wg/draft-ietf-radext-reverse-coa/draft-ietf-radext-reverse-coa.md

 The flag can be used where the parties are known to each other.
 The flag can also be used in conjunction with dynamic discovery ({{RFC7585}}), so long as the server associates the flag with the client identity and not with any particular IP address.
 That is, the flag can be associated with any method of identifying a particular client such as TLS PSK identity, information in a client certificate, etc.

-The configuration flag allows administators to statically enable this functionality, based on out-of-band discussions with other administators.
+The configuration flag allows administrators to statically enable this functionality, based on out-of-band discussions with other administrators.
 This process is best used in an environment where all RADIUS proxies are known (or required) to have a particular set of functionality, as with a roaming consortium.

 This specification does not define a way for clients and servers to negotiate this functionality on a per-connection basis.
 The RADIUS protocol has little, if any, provisions for capability negotiations, and this specification is not the place to add that functionality.